Coroner apologises for families’ seven-year wait for Shoreham Airshow inquest

 The inquest into the 11 deaths was originally opened on September 2 2015 but was adjourned in 2018 due to the criminal trial of Mr Hill.

-The inquests resumed in March 2019 after the trial, but hearings set for September 2020 were adjourned due to the pandemic.
+It resumed in March 2019 after the trial, but hearings set for September 2020 were again postponed due to the pandemic.

 A pre-inquest review was heard on September 1 where senior coroner Ms Schofield said the inquest “would not reinvestigate the crash”, as this evidence had been provided by the Air Accidents Investigation Branch.